saswat711/Android-Developer-Fundamentals-Version2/README.md

 9.1 Shared preferences
 9.2 App settings
 10.1 Part A Room, LiveData, and ViewModel
-10.1 Part B Deleting data from a Room database
+10.1 Part B Deleting data from a Room database# Android-Developer-Fundamentals-Version2